appearin/policy/privacy-policy.md

 ---
 # Privacy Policy

-Effective date: 11 February, 2021
+This policy is effective for all users who join Whereby after 11 February, 2021.
+For existing users, the policy comes into effect from 1 March, 2021.

 This Privacy Statement (the "Privacy Statement") is provided by:

-Video Communication Services AS ("Whereby"/"we")
+Whereby AS ("Whereby"/"we")

 Gate 1 no. 101, 6700 Måløy, Norway